 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net assets that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The Town has reported deferred inflows of resources related to pensions and other postemployment benefits in this category.
+The Town has reported deferred inflows of resources related to taxes paid in advance, pensions and other postemployment benefits in this category.

 In addition to liabilities, the governmental funds balance sheet will sometimes report a separate section for deferred inflows of resources.
 These separate financial statement elements represent either an acquisition or consumption of fund balance that applies to future period(s) and will not be recognized until that time.
-The Town has recorded unavailable revenue as deferred inflows of resources in the governmental funds balance sheet.
+The Town has recorded unavailable revenue and taxes paid in advance as deferred inflows of resources in the governmental funds balance sheet.
 Unavailable revenue is recognized as revenue in the conversion to the government-wide (full accrual) financial statements.
 The Town did not have any deferred outflows of resources at year-end.